-Bamboo cooked rice is cooked in a bamboo tube and grilled on fire.
+Com lam (bamboo cooked rice) is cooked in a bamboo tube and grilled on fire.
 Ethnic minorities often make this dish to take with them when going to the field for farming, because it is so convenient and well-preserved.
 To make Bac Me bamboo cooked rice is simple and also not expensive.
 People often choose the raw material as the best glutinous rice grown in the fields, then soak it in water.
-The choice of rice is the most important factor because they determine the most delicious and aroma of this dish.
+The choice of rice is the most important factor because they determine the delicious and aroma of this dish.
 Soak the rice, wash, and mix well with a little salt.
 Then pour the glutinous rice into a bamboo tube and pour water into the top layer of rice.
 Then take the banana leaf or dong leaf as a knot so that the knot is tightened at one end.

 7. Thang Den

 If you look at first, you may be confused Thang Den with water drift cake (a popular dessert in Vietnam).
 Thang Den dish is made from upland rice flour.
-It has green bean paste inside.
+It has a green bean paste inside.
 People circle it into smaller balls than water drift cake, but the color is similar.
 Then cook with sugar water and fresh ginger.
 When enjoying, add some roasted peanuts to the top to create a fragrant and different flavor.
 This dish is good for your health, especially in the winter.
 Thang Den is mostly sold at the roadside or local markets for only 5.000 VND/ 1 bowl.

 The unique cultural markets in Ha Giang

 Like other Northwest provinces, the upland fairs are a unique cultural feature in Ha Giang.
 This is not only places for people to exchange, buy, and sell goods but also allows visitors to experience the unique cultural characteristics of many ethnic minorities here.

 Khau Vai love market in Meo Vac district